shubhomoydas/ad_examples/Motivations.md

 These basic assumptions have enormous practical significance for active learning (Das et al. 2018) and are easily overlooked.
 Although they seem to imply the same thing (assumption 1 implies assumption 2), it helps to consider them separately because:
   - Assumption 1 tells us that for anomaly detection (esp. with ensembles), the region of label uncertainty is at a certain extreme location of the score-space.
+  - Assumption 1 also implies that the average score is a good combination strategy *in the absence of any other information*
   - Assumption 2 helps us incorporate weak supervision.